Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • household appliances not used in the technological process of production

-Note: The exception was jobs with the presence of production factors and work, in the performance of which it is imperative to carry out preliminary medical examinations or inspections
+Note: The exception was jobs with the presence of production factors and work, during the performance of which it is mandatory to carry out preliminary medical examinations or inspections

 Conducted on a general basis

-Currently, the working conditions of teleworkers are not subject to assessment.
-It is also worth noting that the limits of the use of residential premises for the implementation professional activity supervised by Article 17 of the Housing Code.
+The working conditions of teleworkers are not currently assessed.
+It is also worth noting that the limits on the use of residential premises for the exercise professional activity Article 17 of the Housing Code is supervised.

 to the menu